Nanotechnology and Plasma Technology

-Plasma is an exciting new way of shaping materials for scientific and industrial applications.
-The plasma research group at IFM includes expertise in plasma physics and chemistry, materials science and engineering, biology, measurement and characterisation.
-Projects range from improving the efficiency of solar cells and batteries, biomaterials, food sterilisation, agriculture, sensors and nano-fabrication to waste-water treatment and electronic textiles.
+Plasma is an exciting, environmentally friendly way of shaping materials for scientific and industrial applications.
+Our research ranges from tailoring surfaces/interfaces, improving energy efficiency of solar cells and batteries, biomaterials, nanomaterials, sensors and nano-composites to food sterilisation, agriculture, wastewater treatment and electronic textiles.

 The use of nanotechnology and nanomaterials are key approaches to improve the performance of energy storage technologies.
 We are using our experience in nanomaterials synthesis and applications to develop new electrode materials for batteries and supercapacitors.
 Some examples are: Li-ion batteries for electrical vehicles; nanostructured electrodes for Li-ion batteries; supercapacitors with high power density for energy storage and backup.

 Nanotechnology research has a range of applications in areas as diverse as environmental protection and healthcare.
 Our research focuses on

 - Water resource protection by removing solvents, dyes and other contaminants

 - Cleaning up oil spills on land and water

 Research in the area of one- and two-dimensional nanomaterials is advancing rapidly with potentially huge benefits for clean energy, environmental protection and medical sciences.

 Our group has extensive research expertise in boron nitride nanotubes; synthesis of nanoparticles, nanotubes and nanowires, nanosheets and nanocomposites.